FAIR Decorative Arts Guide

 How to compare porcelain and ceramics appraisal quotes

-A useful quote should explain scope before price.
-The appraiser should know how many objects are involved, whether a set is complete, whether condition review is complex, and what report type is needed.
+A useful quote explains scope before price.
+The appraiser should know the item count, set completeness, condition complexity, and report type.

 • Ask whether the appraiser charges hourly, flat fee, per item, per set, or by a scoped project fee, and avoid fees tied to the final value or sale outcome.